 Changes to Child Care Subsidy

-- increasing CCS rates for around 96% of families with a child currently in care earning under $530,000
+- increase CCS rates for around 96% of families with a child in care earning under $530,000

 Productivity Commission review

-The Productivity Commission will conduct a comprehensive review of the child care sector.
-This will include consideration of a universal 90% child care subsidy rate.
+The Productivity Commission will conduct a comprehensive review of the ECEC sector, with the aim of implementing a universal 90% subsidy for all families.

-The following measures are designed to improve transparency of child care costs:
+We are also taking action to improve transparency of child care costs by: